You're already storing structured data in the database, it seems only logical to store files in there as well.

 Node.js has the built-in fs module (

 fs/promises with async/await) which makes it easy to interact with the file system.
-On top of that, there are a few convenient libraries such as fs-extra and findit that make common tasks straightforward.
+On top of that, there are convenient libraries such as fs-extra that make common tasks straightforward.

 Cloud storage is the go-to solution for larger applications.
 It takes away the burden of backups, redundancy, delivery and access control.
 Small websites can benefit too by using media-focused storage solutions such as Cloudinary (more on that below).

 Here are a few commonly used file/media storage solutions by Node.js developers:

 AWS S3.
 Amazon Web Services (AWS) has the largest market share in the cloud industry and their storage solution is called S3.
 With AWS S3, files are called objects and they are stored in buckets which are unique URL namespaces.
 S3 doesn't know the concept of folders because the file system is abstracted away.
 Use the forward-slash (